-AAS 232-African Civilizations is multimedia and built around lectures, readings, viewings, artwork, story maps, on-line databases, TEDTalks, and beyond.
-The course is participatory and centers open pedagogy with students active involvement in new resource searches, Blackboard discussion fora, and class discussions, It is multidisciplinary and draws on archaeological, artistic, anthropological, genomic, historical,geographical, philosophical, sociological, linguistic, and literary sources, including oral traditions.
+AAS 232-African Civilizations is multimedia and built around lectures, readings, viewings, artwork, story maps, on-line databases, TEDTalks, and more.
+The course is participatory and centers open pedagogy with student active involvement in new resource searches, Blackboard discussion fora, class discussions and presentations, It is multidisciplinary and draws on archaeological, artistic, architectural, anthropological, genomic, linguistic, historical, geographical, philosophical, sociological, and literary sources, including oral traditions.

 The course is part of the World Cultures/Global Issues Flexible Core and a requirement for the Africana Studies Major at Lehman College-City University of New York (CUNY).
 The various resources will be used in light of an eclectic methodology, to elicit new concepts and gain a better understanding of African civilizations.
-The course satisfies the following skills: critical thinking, oral expression, writing skills, library/data base/information literacy.
+AAS 232 satisfies the following skills: critical thinking, oral expression, writing skills, library/data base/information literacy.

 Students are expected to

 – Recognize and critique common misrepresentations of Africa, Africans and their cultures.

 – Identify (Pan-African) Movements that have contributed to an understanding of Africa.

 – Recognize Africa as a continent (not a country!), Egypt as part of Africa, and Africa as part of the World (Geographical and Historical Background).